 I recommend travelling to Yosemite in spring or fall.
-The weather will be great and you will miss the crowd.
-I visited Yosemite in spring on a weekday and It was still packed.
+The weather will be great and you will miss the crowds.
+I visited Yosemite in spring on a weekday and It was packed.
 Definitely avoid visiting in peak season.

 Recommended trip length